Featured in...

 Reviews shown are for JustAnswer.

-What is the best excuse to appeal a parking ticket?
+What is the best excuse to challenge a ticket?

 The best excuse to use when appealing a parking ticket is that you were not parked illegally.
 Naturally, you’ll only be able to use this excuse if you were in fact parked legally.
 Some of the other good excuses to get out of a parking fine include inadequate road signs, breaking down or the method to pay for parking was out of order.